bit-shift/devcon_iv_beamer_template/README.md

 - Standout slide
 - Large logo on the right side of title frame
 - Colorful bar on section break
+- GitHub, email and Twitter info on title

 To do:
 - Use better images for template background, title image and standout background